lululuyuanyuanyuanGe/3dvla-starvla_framework/README.md

 </details>

 🧪 *To self‑test and iterate on StarVLA’s usability, we re‑implemented several representative VLA frameworks.
-Our usability target: an internal developer can stand up a new VLA framework in under half a day, and an external user can build their first custom VLA framework within a single day.
+Our have done a beta test: an internal developer can stand up a new VLA framework in under half a day (leat then 3 hours), and an new user can build their first custom VLA framework within a single day.
 More design insights for each item can be found in [assets/intro_v1.md](assets/intro_v1.md).*

 ---